-As announced in the course syllabus, the first midterm exam of the semester will be given in class on Friday, September 23.
+As announced in the course syllabus, the first midterm exam of the semester will be given in class on Friday, February 21.
 There will be four or five questions (each one with several parts), similar in format to the sample exam questions below.

-- You may use a scientific calculator for the exam which does NOT have graphing capabilities (a TI-30 or equivalent). - Use of cell phones, I-pods, and all other electronic devices besides a basic calculator is not allowed during the exam.
+- You may use a scientific calculator for the exam which may have graphing capabilities. - Use of cell phones, I-pods, and all other electronic devices besides a calculator is not allowed during the exam.
 Please leave such devices in your room or put them away in your backpack (make sure cell phones are turned off).